Why is constrained neural language generation particularly challenging?

-Unlike traditional evaluation metrics based on heuristics, learnable metrics train machine learning models on human annotated datasets to learn a scoring function that reproduces human judgements. \textit{\textbf{Fully-learnt metrics}} leverage existing datasets of human ratings to learn automated evaluation metrics that fit the human data distribution, and can be tuned to measure specific properties of the generated texts, such as fluency, style, grammaticality, fidelity, etc. Linear regression based on human judgements is used to learn a model for scoring system summaries \cite{peyrard2017learning}.
-RUSE \cite{shimanaka2018ruse} combines sentence embeddings in a multi-layer perceptron regressor model.
-ESIM \cite{chen2017enhanced}, \cite{mathur2019putting} feeds the encoded representations of the candidate and the reference sentence into a feedforward regressor.
-BLEURT \cite{sellam2020bleurt} fine-tunes BERT \cite{devlin2018bert} on human ratings datasets for similarity score prediction.
-MAUDE \cite{sinha2020learning} is proposed for the evaluation of online dialogue conversations and leverages sentence representations from pre-trained BERT to train text encoders which can distinguish between valid dialogue responses and fake examples.
-BARTScore \cite{yuan2021bartscore} formulates the evaluation of generated text as a text generation task from pre-trained language models and measures the weighted probability of the generated text given another text as input or output. \textit{\textbf{Hybrid metrics}} combine learnt elements with human-defined logical rules, for example, contextual embeddings with token alignment rules.
+Unlike traditional evaluation metrics based on heuristics, learnable metrics train machine learning models on human annotated datasets to learn a scoring function that reproduces human judgements. \textit{\textbf{Fully-learnt metrics}} leverage existing datasets of human ratings to learn automated evaluation metrics that fit the human data distribution, and can be tuned to measure specific properties of the generated texts, such as fluency, style, grammaticality, fidelity, etc. Linear regression based on human judgements is used to learn a model for scoring system summaries \citep{peyrard2017learning}.
+RUSE \citep{shimanaka2018ruse} combines sentence embeddings in a multi-layer perceptron regressor model.
+ESIM \citep{chen2017enhanced, mathur2019putting} feeds the encoded representations of the candidate and the reference sentence into a feedforward regressor.
+BLEURT \citep{sellam2020bleurt} fine-tunes BERT \citep{devlin2018bert} on human ratings datasets for similarity score prediction.
+MAUDE \citep{sinha2020learning} is proposed for the evaluation of online dialogue conversations and leverages sentence representations from pre-trained BERT to train text encoders which can distinguish between valid dialogue responses and fake examples.
+BARTScore \citep{yuan2021bartscore} formulates the evaluation of generated text as a text generation task from pre-trained language models and measures the weighted probability of the generated text given another text as input or output.
+GPT Judge \citep{lin2022truthfulqa} fine-tunes GPT3 \citep{brown2020language} model on human annotated data to clasify answers of QA systems as true or false, evaluating factuality and truthfulness.
+The same evaluation metric, this time based on GPT-4 \citep{openai2023gpt4}, is used to establish via prompting whether texts generated by GPT-4 are more similar to human-written reference answers or GPT-3 machine-generated texts.
+Nevertheless, the GPT-4 evaluator is known to be biased in its preferences towards answers with longer length \citep{singhal2023long, wang2023far, li2023alpacaeval}.
+GPTScore \citep{fu2023gptscore} computes the conditional probability of generating the target text given specific context.
+FactScore \citep{min2023factscore} breaks generation into atomic pieces of information and evaluates the factual precision of long-form text by measuring the percentage of atomic facts supported by a reliable knowledge source.
+Other evaluation metrics based on probabilities inferred from pre-trained masked language models include InfoLM \citep{colombo2022infolm}, CTRLEval \citep{ke2022ctrleval}, MaskEval \citep{liu2022maskeval}. \textit{\textbf{Hybrid metrics}} combine learnt elements with human-defined logical rules, for example, contextual embeddings with token alignment rules.